izaanz/Cloud-Image-Classification-Refund-Department/README.md

      python batch_processor.py
      ```
    *   **Check Results:** Look at the terminal output, the CSV log file it creates, and see if images moved from `New` to `Processed` or `Failed` folders.
-   *   The model is capable of detecting the following 10 classes, not specific tho: ```
+   *   The model and the script is capable of detecting the following 10 classes: ```
     'dress',
     'hat',
     'longsleeve',